 WaterCredit is a proven success.
-It’s empowered more than 16 million people in a dozen countries to gain access to safe water and sanitation through nearly four million loans.
-Although WaterCredit is not specifically designed for women, they make up 88 percent of the borrowers.
+It’s empowered more than 33 million people in a dozen countries to gain access to safe water and sanitation through more than 7 million loans.
+Although WaterCredit is not specifically designed for women, they make up 87 percent of the borrowers.
 And almost every loan — 99 percent — is repaid in full, helping these women build credit histories.
 That’s critically important in removing barriers to financial inclusion and in creating a sustainable marketplace.
 Women are transforming the cycle of poverty into opportunity.

 Experiencing the immense potential unleashed by WaterCredit is exhilarating.
 A few years ago, I visited a village outside of Bangalore, India that exemplified this impact; the village was a microcosm of entrepreneurship.
 Around every corner, I met enterprising women using their newly-reclaimed time to enhance their lives.
 In one house, women wove fabric on two huge looms.
 On the stoop of another home, women and girls rolled incense sticks to sell.
 Down the lane, women laid out brilliantly colored herbs to dry.
 No longer did these women wait or walk for water, or search for a safe toilet.
 They had their time back, which unlocked their power and potential.
 With a small hand up, they applied their immense creativity to earn a greater income and provide a bright future for their families.

 Much work remains to achieve universal clean water and sanitation by 2030.
 The biggest barrier is capital.
 According to World Bank estimates, meeting SDG 6 targets will require $114 billion each year, more than three times the current annual investment.
 Philanthropy and government funds will never be enough.
 We must attract new sources of funding to the issue; we must take a blended finance approach.
 WaterCredit demonstrates this opportunity.
 This solution strategically utilizes donated funds to help mobilize commercial capital, thus catalyzing private investment and helping to close this significant financing gap.
-Our $27 million philanthropic investment in WaterCredit has enabled a global loan portfolio for those in need of $1.25 billion; equating to $47 worth of commercial loan capital for every donated dollar invested in WaterCredit.
+Our $36 million philanthropic investment in WaterCredit has enabled a global loan portfolio of $2.6 billion for those in need.

 At Water.org we believe the water and sanitation crisis will only be solved if we address the significant shortfall of capital.
 Innovative financial solutions like WaterCredit that are easily scaled and utilize blended finance will accelerate an end to the crisis.
 At Water.org we continue to seek insightful, forward-looking and sustainable ways to make the goal of universal water and sanitation a reality.